unibo-fc-isi-ds/slides-module2/content/preliminaries/_index.md

 ### Wrap up

 These definitions cover the _essential characteristics_ of distributed systems:
-- independent components,
+- independent components
-- communication via messages, and the
+- communication via messages
-- challenge of presenting a unified system to the user,
+- challenge of presenting a unified system to the user...
-- despite failures or complexities within the system.
+- ... despite failures or complexities within the system

 ---